vagabond1215/Fantasy-Survival/README.md

 duplicate or inconsistent data.
 Source files live under the shared `src/` directory and are mirrored into `docs/src/` for the GitHub Pages bundle.
 Run `npm run sync-docs` whenever `src/` changes so the mirror stays in lockstep.
+The in-game “New Settlement” experience now guides players through a multi-step Game Creation flow.
+A progress header surfaces each step—selecting the seed and biome, defining starting settlers, and tuning challenge settings—so players can see where they are and what remains.
+Difficulty presets sit alongside an “Advanced parameters” drawer that exposes granular world-generation options (threat escalation rate, resource richness, weather severity, and similar modifiers).
+Configure these sliders before confirming the final step to carry your preferred difficulty rules into the new world.

 Modules currently include:

 - **buildings** – available building types, constructed buildings and buildable